Jagged Little Pill (musical): Act I

 This musical tells the story of how the Healys, a seemingly perfect white Connecticut family with an adopted Black daughter, begins to unravel when faced with issues of repressed gender identity, sexual assault, and substance abuse.

 Mary Jane (MJ) Healy is a mother writing the yearly family Christmas letter.
 She writes about her husband Steve's job promotion, her daughter Frankie's art, and her son Nick's early admission to Harvard University.
 MJ writes that she got into a car crash, but is healing with the help of natural remedies.
 What she doesn't write is that Steve is addicted to pornography, Frankie is making out with her best friend, Jo, as the letter is being written, and MJ is addicted to the painkillers from the car accident ("Right Through You").
 MJ pressures Nick and Frankie to be perfect to keep up the family's image ("All I Really Want").
 At school, Frankie and Jo discuss how their mothers don't understand or accept them: Frankie's mom because of her disapproval of her self-expression, and Jo's mom not accepting them being gay or their gender expression.
 Jo is thankful for how Frankie understands them, and is sure that everything will turn out alright in the end ("Hand in My Pocket").

 MJ tries to get drugs from the pharmacy, but she is out of refills.
 Desperate, she meets with a familiar dealer, who provides her with opioids.
-She moves through her day backward, starting with unpacking groceries at home, getting her painkillers in the alley, keeping up appearances with other school mums, and ending with her running out of pills at the beginning of the day ("Smiling").
+She moves through her day backward, starting with unpacking groceries at home, getting her painkillers in the alley, keeping up appearances with other school moms, and ending with her running out of pills at the beginning of the day ("Smiling").
 On the last day of Frankie's English class before winter break, she reads a short story she wrote aloud.
 The students in the class criticize her since things she claims to be ironic in her piece are not technically ironic, just bad things that happened to someone.
 A new student, Phoenix, defends Frankie and encourages her to finish ("Ironic").
 A romantic attraction begins between the two.
 After class, Phoenix and Frankie decide to go to a party that night.
 At home, MJ and Steve get into an argument.
 Steve says he wants to see a marriage counselor, but MJ refuses ("So Unsexy").
 Nick comforts MJ after the fight, to which she responds that he is the only thing she has ever done right.
 Nick reflects on the pressures on him from his mother to be perfect ("Perfect").